How To Recognize Sex-Trafficking

 When most people think of sex trafficking (or human trafficking), they envision it as a far-off problem, something that affects communities in foreign corners of the globe.
 What you may not have considered, however, is that sexual assault through trafficking occurs in the U.S. every day.

 Perhaps you’ve heard that the Super Bowl sees a dramatic increase in occurrences of sex trafficking in the cities where it is held.
-While it can be an important reminder to bring sex trafficking to the forefront of your mind during that time, it’s important to remember that sex trafficking is happening at all times in the United States at the same levels of frequency.
+While it is important to remember the problem of sex trafficking during that time, it’s important to remember that sex trafficking is happening at all times in the United States at the same levels of frequency.

 While rates of reported sex trafficking are lower in the US than they are in some other regions, it is certainly an issue that Americans must address.
 It is estimated that for every 1,000 citizens, 1.3 people are trafficked in the U.S. and living in slavery conditions.